acyzeck/notion-quotes/README.md

 1. Visit [notion-quotes](https://danhilse.github.io/notion-quotes/)
 2. Click on any widget to copy its embed link
-3. Paste into Notion and select "Create embed"
+3. Paste into Notion and select "Embed" from the formatting options.
 4. Adjust the embed height if needed

 ## Available Widgets